What you'll study

 Applications remain open until the course is full.

-International applicants need to apply by 30 November 2024 for January 2025 entry due to visa timelines.
+International applicants should apply by 31 July 2027 for September 2027 entry due to visa timelines.

 Institution code: Not required for this course.